 Le Fornaci – an exciting Lugana white wine from Tommasi

-Tommasi is arguably so well known they need little by way of introduction.
-This business started in 1902 with just five hectares of vines, is now a wine colossus.
+Tommasi is arguably so well known that they need little by way of introduction.
+This business started in 1902 with just five hectares of vines and is now a wine colossus.
 In the present day, nine members of the fourth generation now run Tommasi Family Estates.
 They now own 599 hectares of vines across Italy, producing 3.4 million bottles of high-quality wine each year from six wineries, of which 86% goes for worldwide export.
 With more than 50 wines in their portfolio, it can be hard to keep track.
 However, their most famous wines are two reds.
-Amarone Classico is their masterpiece first made in 1959, while their Valpolicella Ripasso Classico Superiore is one of the best examples of the style.
+Amarone Classico is their masterpiece, first made in 1959, while their Valpolicella Ripasso Classico Superiore is one of the best examples of the style.
 Those two wines will feature in a future article.

-This Italian powerhouse has expanded successfully across five different Italian wine regions; Veneto, Lombardy, Tuscany, Basilicata and Puglia.
+This Italian powerhouse has expanded successfully across five Italian wine regions; Veneto, Lombardy, Tuscany, Basilicata and Puglia.
 Despite their size, their focus continues to be on quality, terroir, and value.
 They also have clear sustainability policies.

 In addition, Tommasi has long recognised the connection of wine marketing with tourism and hospitality, and so it also owns agriturismo, restaurants, hotels and a spa.
 Indeed, I recall visiting their wine cellar in Valpolicella when it was being extended a decade or so ago and marvelling at their (then) new centrepiece wine barrel, called Magnifica.
-This gigantic oak cask made by the renowned Garbellotto cooperage ages 33,300 litres of Amarone (that’s 44,400 regular bottles) and is in the Guinness Book of Records.
+This gigantic oak cask is made by the renowned Garbellotto cooperage ages 33,300 litres of Amarone (44,400 regular bottles) and is in the Guinness Book of Records.
 That’s memorable marketing!

 Lugana DOC, at the southern end of Lake Garda, is a tiny DOC with a big personality.
 It’s been a DOC just for white wine since 1967, and so it was one of Italy’s earliest appellations.
 It’s only 2,107 hectares in size with some 125 producers.
 Tourists flock to this beautiful area, and the lakeshore towns of Desenzano, Sirmione and Peschiera have been resorts since Roman times.
-Then known as Lacus Lucanus (the lake in the woods), the forest and marshlands are long gone, cleared by the Venetians for agriculture in the fifteenth century.
+Then known as Lacus Lucanus (the Lake in the woods), the forest and marshlands are long gone, cleared by the Venetians for agriculture in the fifteenth century.
 Tourism also means that there has always been a ready local market for Lugana wines.
 Hence while they have an enviable local reputation, wider recognition from abroad has come chiefly during the past decade.

 This diamond-shaped region occupies a flat glacial plain.
-Near the lakeshore, the soils are of calcareous clay, which is also ideal for brick-making.
+Near the lakeshore, the soils are of calcareous clay, which is ideal for brick-making.
 However, head five km south towards San Martino della Battaglia, and this gradually changes to low hills with sandy soils containing gravel and silt.
 And while temperatures here can soar, they are moderated by the proximity to the Lake and the constant cooling breezes that ensue.